 For others, it might feel like executing some concepts doesn't come naturally or instinctively.
-If this sounds like you, don't worry - all is not lost.
-While this book contains everything you need to succeed, you'll want to practice the ideas in a conscious way, with effort, until they become habitual and natural.
-Which I assure you they will.
+If you've been in dentistry a while and find yourself struggling, don't worry - all is not lost.
+This book contains everything you need to succeed, and if you live and practice the ideas in a conscious way until they become habitual and natural, success and professional happiness are in your future.

 So enjoy the book!
 The benefits of an e-book are many: not only can I include dynamic features like responsive photos and videos, I can improve this publication actively and update it as often as necessary.
 In that spirit, please let me know if there's anything else you'd like to see included.
-I want this book to be a truly definitive guide, not only to those temping, but to professional success for all hygienists.
+I want this book to be a truly definitive guide, not only to those temping, but to professional success for every member of a dental team.
 As such, it will improve and evolve over time based on our experiences and your feedback.